On the air:

 Both seasons of SciGirls were nominated, in 2011 and 2013, in three national Daytime Emmy Awards categories, including Best Children’s Series.
 In 2011, SciGirls won the Emmy Award for New Approaches, recognizing our innovative merging of TV and the web.

 The SciGirls website (pbskids.org/scigirls) launched in February 2010.
 The website is the first safe social network on pbskids.org.
-Users can create personalized web pages, “friend” other users, upload their STEM projects, and vote for their favorite projects from other SciGirls.
+Users can create personalized profiles, upload their STEM projects.
 Users can also watch full episodes, view profiles of famous women scientists, play educational games—including the recently launched Pick’m, Stick’m, Aquabots, and Busy as a Bee—and download activities to try at home.

 Since February 2010 the site traffic has been extraordinary:

-SciGirls connects with kids, educators and parents in multiple ways, including:
+SciGirls connects with children, educators and parents in multiple ways, including:

 The SciGirls CONNECT Network includes educators from science museums, STEM professional groups, colleges and universities, community enrichment programs, Girl Scouts, 4-H, and others.
 Additionally, the SciGirls CONNECT Network team is focused on recruiting organizations that specifically serve girls and women of color to honor our commitment to building STEM workforce diversity.

-SciGirls Professional Development: SciGirls training workshops integrate inquiry-based science instruction with a commitment to gender equity.
+SciGirls Professional Development: SciGirls training workshops integrate inquiry-based STEM instruction with a commitment to gender equity, and diversity.
 SciGirls offers professional development opportunities at numerous conferences nationwide, including The National Science Teachers Association (NSTA) Annual Conference and The Association of Science-Technology Centers (ASTC) Conference.

 In the media: